Driver Control Unit (DCU)

 Power Off

-2. In this state the DCU drain on the is <2mA.
+2. In this state the drain on the is <2mA.
 The only other permanent drain on the 12V battery is the central/remote locking (<7mA).

 Note: The plan is to add 3G/4G data connectivity as well in the future, to enable smartphone app connectivity.